seth-ford603/Games/Game_1/README.md

+# DUNGEONGAME
-GamePackage
+## GamePackage
-- All files related to UI and State Machine
+All files related to UI and State Machine

-DungeonPackage
+## DungeonPackage
-- All files related to rooms, dungeons, and their factory.
+All files related to rooms, dungeons, and their factory.

-CharacterPackage
+## CharacterPackage
-- Character related items
+Character related items